research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/02-configurations.md

 First, create an app on [https://developer.linkedin.com/](https://developer.linkedin.com/).
 Follow the steps [here](https://www.linkedin.com/help/linkedin/answer/a1665329) to get your app approved by the company you linked it to.
 Copy the related environment variables from `.env.example` to your `.env` and fill in the missing values.
 Finally, add `LINKEDIN` to the values in the environment variable `RSD_AUTH_PROVIDERS`.

+### Enable GitHub authentication

+First, [create an OAuth app](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app) on GitHub.
+Make sure the (only) redirect URL ends with `/auth/github`.
+Copy the related environment variables from `.env.example` to your `.env` and fill in the missing values.
+Finally, add `GITHUB` to the values in the environment variable `RSD_AUTH_PROVIDERS`.

 ## e-Mail service

 The RSD provides a mail service functionality.